 Yes, all Sunrise Adventure Trek guides, porters and all staffs are insured by the company so you have to be sure and go trekking with the insurance guide and porters so for this choose your best and reliable trekking company.
 Also, it is better if you insure yourself and hit relaxed adventure that lies ahead.

-Our all guides and porters are friendly and professional have long experienced as well as having proper knowledge in this trekking field since long years.
-Our guides are licensed by government with necessary training form the ministry of the tourism board.
+Our all guides, porters and the entire team of SAT are friendly and professional have long experience as well as having proper knowledge in this trekking field for long years.
+Our guides are licensed by the government with necessary training form the ministry of the tourism board.

 26. Does your company accept credit cards and foreign currencies?